Stanley Sorenson: Fablehaven: Grip of the Shadow Plague

 In the third book, Grandpa gets turned into a shadow after he decides to go after the artifact.

 Fablehaven: Secrets of the Dragon Sanctuary

-In book 4, Secrets of the Dragon Sanctuary, Grandpa Sorenson comes out of retirement to become the new captain for the Knights of the Dawn.
+In Secrets of the Dragon Sanctuary, Grandpa Sorenson comes out of retirement to become the new captain for the Knights of the Dawn.

 Fablehaven: Keys to the Demon Prison

-Grandpa takes part in the failed rescue mission and is imprisoned at Living Mirage for most of the book.
+In the fifth book, Grandpa takes part in the failed rescue mission and is imprisoned at Living Mirage for most of the book.

-Film

-A Fablehaven film has been confirmed but it is unknown who will play any of the characters.